-34 "IAS Regulation" means Regulation (EC) No. 1606/2002 of the European Parliament and of the Council of 19 July 2002 and Article 4 relates to a private company limited by shares.
+35 "IAS Regulation" means Regulation (EC) No. 1606/2002 of the European Parliament and of the Council of 19 July 2002 and Article 4 relates to a private company limited by shares.

 The accounting records should be kept at the company's registered office or at such other place as the directors think fit.
+A company that contravenes Sections 281 to 285 of the Companies Act will be guilty of a category 1 or 2 offence37.

-It is also worth noting that where a company which is being wound up, is unable to pay its debts, and has contravened any of sections 281 to 285 (i.e. requirement to maintain adequate accounting records) and the Court considers that the contravention has contributed to the company's inability to pay its debts the Court can, on the application of the liquidator or any creditor, declare that any one or more of the officers and former officers of the company shall be personally liable for the debts of the company36.
+It is also worth noting that where a company which is being wound up, is unable to pay its debts, and has contravened any of sections 281 to 285 (i.e. requirement to maintain adequate accounting records) and the Court considers that the contravention has contributed to the company's inability to pay its debts the Court can, on the application of the liquidator or any creditor, declare that any one or more of the officers and former officers of the company shall be personally liable for the debts of the company38.